Image Generation with Supervised Selection Based on Multimodal Features for Semantic Communications: architecture of encoder and decoder

-In this context, $\gamma(\cdot)$ and $\xi(\cdot)$ denote the cosine distance and Euclidean distance, respectively, while $p$ represents the total number of images within the selected image set.
-The ${Dist}_{text}$ value calculated for each image serves to identify the top $q$ images that exhibit the highest similarity in features to the provided text prompts.
-The computations for $\gamma(\cdot)$ and $\xi(\cdot)$ are conducted as follows

 For the top $q$ candidate images, the distance between the image features of each candidate image and the received image features is calculated.
 Specifically, the received image feature is denoted as $ \tilde{\mathcal{F}}_{\text{Image}} $, while the feature of the candidate image is represented as $ \mathcal{F}_{\text{Image}}(\hat{x}) $.
-The image feature distance is defined as follows

-The integration of cosine distance and Euclidean distance is employed to assess the similarity of image features.
+The image feature distance is defined as follows The integration of cosine distance and Euclidean distance is employed to assess the similarity of image features.
 The image exhibiting the closest features to the input image feature is subsequently identified as the final similar image result.

 Then, we present the simultaneous selection mechanism illustrated in Fig. \ref{fig:system_s1}.
 In the initial step, we extract text prompts and image features for all images within the image set.
 For each image in the image set, denoted as $\hat{\mathbf{x}} \in \mathcal{X}_{\mathrm{gen}}$, the corresponding extracted text prompt is represented as $\mathcal{F}_{Text}(\hat{\mathbf{x}})$, while the image feature is denoted as $\mathcal{F}_{Image}(\hat{\mathbf{x}})$.
 The received MultiSem is represented as $\tilde{\mathcal{F}}_{Fused}$.
 We employ the cross-modal attention fusion function $Attention(\cdot)$ to coalesce the image feature $\mathcal{F}_{Image}(\hat{\mathbf{x}})$ and the text prompt $\mathcal{F}_{Text}(\hat{\mathbf{x}})$ into the MultiSem $\mathcal{F}_{Fused}(\hat{\mathbf{x}})$